szabgab/best-practices-for-data-scientists-using-python/README.md

 ### Goal:

-* How to create better designed software that has better performance and it is easier to maintain?
+* How to create better designed software that has better performance and that is easier to maintain?

 ### Topics